What Amador County Wedding Venues would you recommend?

 Natural, elegant, stylish, bold, adventurous, candid, documentary, and Epic for those images on Mt.
 Everest, on top of Yosemite’s cliffs, or in the blizzard freezing ice caves of Alaska.

+Early adventurist meets wedding photography.
 I started planning a summit bid for Mt.
 Everest in the early part of 2000.
-I made a check-list of what I needed to purchase and learn.
-I trained and climbed mountains, took classes, trained in crevasse rescue, wilderness survival skills, trained with fellow mountaineers who made the summit of Everest.
+I made a check-list of what I needed to purchase, while training and climbing tall high altitude mountains.
+I’d taken many classes, trained in crevasse rescue, wilderness survival skills, and trained with fellow mountaineers who tackled the Everest summit without oxygen.
 I took up photography seriously as a hobby in order to capture the sheer awesomeness and power of the mountain I would be climbing.
 I wanted to capture the intimidating Epic radness of what I viewed since I would have a little time at the summit.